Messaging apps have changed the way we communicate with each other.

 Still, that does little for people who visit your website or landing page.

-An easy and straightforward way to let potential shoppers know you are on WhatsApp or Facebook Messenger is integrating a “Click-to-WhatsApp” or “Click-to-Messenger” buttons on various pages of your website or even inside email communication.
+An easy and straightforward way to let potential shoppers know you are on WhatsApp or Facebook Messenger is by integrating a “Click-to-WhatsApp” or “Click-to-Messenger” button on various pages of your website or even inside email communication.

 When users click on such a button, he or she is redirected to the messenger or WhatsApp (mobile or web).